adomeke/Traffic-Sign-Perception/README.md

 the government.
 Since all governments have different traffic rules and designs for traffic signs, we agreed on a starting point dataset, the German benchmark.
 As the research proceeds, we will be adding more countries and eventually reach international functionality.

+I use these codes to teach my peers about deep learning in the Autonomous Vehicles Club, and I hope they will be of use to you as well.